 The bottom line is that gems, worn as jewelry or other adornments for the home or body, are meant to be seen and valued.

 A gemstone is defined as a deposit of crystallized minerals.
 However, as today’s gemstones are mostly used in the jewelry industry, some unique, colorful rocks like opals and lapis lazuli or valuable organic matter like pearls are currently classified by the industry to fit into the gemstone category.

 The Crystallization Process

-Gemstones found in sedimentary rock start their formation on the planet’s surface and in the presence of water.
-As the minerals and organic matter submerged in water dissolve, they sink into the rock beneath the body of water and settle together in fissures or cracks in the rock.
+Gemstones found in sedimentary rock form on the planet’s surface and in the presence of water.
+As the minerals and organic matter submerged in water dissolve, they sink into the rock beneath the body of water and settle together in fissures or cracks.

 Over time, the pressures beneath the earth compress these minerals into gems such as zircon, opal and malachite.

-Lastly, when pre-existing rocks and minerals deep within the earth’s crust experience both high pressure and extreme heat, they form new composites.
-This intense pressure/heat combo of metamorphic rock produces gems like jade, rubies and emeralds.
+Lastly, when pre-existing rocks and minerals deep within the earth’s crust experience high pressure and extreme heat, they form new composites.
+This intense pressure/heat combo of metamorphic rock produces gems like jade, rubies, and emeralds.

 But it’s not just the minerals that make up the structure of the crystal that are important.
 Impurities in the formation of the crystal also determine its color.
-In amethyst, for example, iron impurities give it its characteristic purple hue.
+For example, iron impurities in amethyst give it its characteristic purple hue.

 See Related: 12 Types of Terrain You Need to Know